Children's Hospital Colorado

 Leverage TV shows and media coverage of the topic to start a conversation.
 Dr. Anthony recommends an indirect approach: "Something like, 'Hey, I read an article about this.
 What do you think?'"

-If your child or teen asks you why someone commits suicide, try to respond in a proactive way: "I don’t know why they didn’t try to get help.
+If your child or teen asks you why someone may want to kill themselves, try to respond in a proactive way: "I don’t know why they didn’t try to get help.
 Plenty of help is available, and the first step is always to reach out to an adult you trust.
 I hope if you or anyone you know is having thoughts of suicide, you will talk to me about it."

 Don't worry about "putting ideas in their heads"